dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/00 An Introduction/index.md

 ## Exercises and Exercise Samples

-Training guides as well as exercise samples to download can be found in the below structure:
+Training guides as well as exercise samples to download can be found in the below links:

 - [Exercises](exercise-instructions)
      - [00 An Introduction](exercise-instructions/content/00%20An%20Introduction/index.md)